 Ferritin Deficiency

-Ferritin deficiency is a deficiency of the ferritin protein, which allows the iron mineral storage in the body.
+Ferritin deficiency is a deficiency of the ferritin protein that enables the storage of iron mineral in the body.
 It is seen when there is iron deficiency.

 What is Ferritin?

-Ferritin is a protein that provides storage of the iron mineral and releases iron into the body when necessary.
-If there is a lack of iron in the body, it is decided by looking at Ferritin's values.
-If ferritin deficiency is observed, it means that there is iron deficiency.
+Ferritin is a protein that stores iron mineral and releases iron into the body when needed.
+Whether there is iron deficiency in the body is decided by looking at ferritin values.
+If ferritin deficiency is seen, it means there is iron deficiency.
 Iron deficiency is also colloquially known as anemia.
-For some reason, the level of Ferritin may decrease or increase.
+For some reasons, ferritin levels may decrease or increase.
 It is possible to understand this with blood tests.

 • Excessive menstrual bleeding